magrathealabs/feito/README.md

 ### Requirements for usage

 In order to have an account to comment as Feito in your PRs, a GitHub OAuth Token must be acquired.
 Follow this [link](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/#creating-a-token).
 When the Scopes section arrives, the `admin:repo_hook` and `repo` checkboxes must be selected.
-Copy the Token (really, copy it, you won't be able visualize after) and save it somewhere.
+Copy the Token (really, copy it, you won't be able to visualize it afterward) and save it somewhere.

 ### Setting environment variables